haskhr/devasc2/m2/nso/README.md

   * On RedHat-based distributions: `yum install openconnect`
   * On Debian-based distributions: `apt install openconnect`

-> Example usage: `openconnect -b dcloud-lon-anyconnect.cisco.com`
+Example usage: `sudo openconnect -b dcloud-lon-anyconnect.cisco.com`

-Be sure to use your own VPN target, then answer the interactive username and password prompts using your temporary credentials.
-If you run this as root it will clobber your `/etc/resolv.conf`, so be sure to make a backup if you want to be safe!
+Be sure to use the correct VPN target, then answer the interactive username and password prompts using your temporary credentials.
+If you run this as root, it will clobber your `/etc/resolv.conf`, so be sure to make a backup if you want to be safe!